 2nd Stage: A social worker will make at least one visit to your home, and conduct individual interviews of both of you.

 3rd Stage: The social worker writes an evaluation of your family and their recommendation for adoption.

-The home study process will take from two to four months, depending on how quickly you complete your paperwork and how busy the home study worker is at the time.
+The entire process will take from two to four months, depending on how quickly you complete your paperwork and how busy your social worker is at the time.

 Common Myths About Home Studies

 A social worker is expecting to walk into a home that looks lived in, not one that’s been perfectly staged.
 The social worker won’t arrive in a little white outfit for a white glove test, we promise!

 Even though adoption can get expensive, you don’t need to be wealthy to get a home study approved.
 The social worker is looking to see if you’re financially stable; that you stay out of debt and pay your bills on time.
 So, what’s more important than how well-off you are is your budget, debt, and how you spend.